Corgi International: Relaunch

-On December 29, 2022, Darren Epstein announced via Linkedin that he was relaunching the Master Replicas brand, had acquired licenses belonging to Eaglemoss, and will be "starting to put some ranges up for sale."
+On December 29, 2022, Darren Epstein announced via Linkedin that he was relaunching the Master Replicas brand, had acquired licenses belonging to Eaglemoss, and will be "starting to put some ranges up for sale".

+Legal proceedings were issued against former employees trying to pass off use of the brand in 2019, and that ceased as they had no rights for the brand, domain or usage.

-In Jan 2023 it was anounced that Master Replicas was to return.
+In Jan 2023 it was announced that Master Replicas was to return.
 The announcement and email stated that Master Replicas has purchased Eaglemoss and its stock and will be marketing this product and new product ranges in due course.
-It has been confirmed that Darren Epstein still owns the brand and is involved in the relaunch.
+It was confirmed that Darren Epstein still owns the brand and was involved in the relaunch.

+Master Replicas relaunched in March 2023 with its sister company Heathside Trading owned by Robert Myers and John Nelson.
+Heathside is a UK owned entity with over 40 staff based in Preston and London, England.
+It holds many licenses for many different Pop Culture ranges.

+Each week Master Replicas has been releasing product that was purchased on the Eaglemoss liquidation.
+There were three parts of the liquidation, UK, EU and USA.
+It seems Heathside Trading purchased each company liquidation under the bankruptcy and has been working with Master Replicas in sale of this inventory.

+Master Replicas has announced new licensing agreements with CBS, Expanse, Stargate amongst other for the continued launch of the company.

 Cards Inc.

 Cards Inc., based in Watford, England, was founded by Darren Epstein in 1989 and was a distributor of trading cards and pop culture memorabilia principally in the United Kingdom and Europe.
 Darren Epstein was the winner of the Earnst and Young Young Entrepreneur of the Year as well as the Coutts regional business of the year.

-The Cards Inc brand name and its trading card game, sticker, and collectible trading card-based business was sold in April 2008 the remainder of the Cards Inc business continues its distribution of pop culture collectibles under the name of PopCo Distribution.
+The Cards Inc brand name and its trading card game, sticker, and collectible trading card-based business was sold in April 2008 the remainder of the Cards Inc business continued its distribution of pop culture collectibles under the name of "PopCo Distribution".

-Cards Inc holds the record for the fastest selling TSV on QVC of 12,000 units in 11 minutes on a Lord of the Rings Litho Print set.
+Cards Inc held the record for the fastest selling TSV on QVC of 12,000 units in 11 minutes on a Lord of the Rings litho print set.
 This was presented on screen by Darren Epstein.
 He also ran the Harry Potter, Star Wars and Pokemon hours for QVC for over 5 years.

 On October 31, 2008, PopCo Distribution was placed into administration, which is the rough equivalent to Chapter 11 reorganization in the United States.